hetznercloud/csi-driver/README.md

 ## Getting Started

-1. If running kubernetes < 1.14:
+1. If running Kubernetes < 1.14:

    1. Make sure that the following [feature gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) are enabled in your cluster (kubelet and kube-apiserver):